gvwilson/sensibleadventures/cloudherd/new.md

 soldiers had arrived to help with the fire, only one of them had been the height of the figure she had seen.
 But why would Thokmay have been out in the rain when he could have been at dinner?
-And what had he been doing in the alley beside her house?
+And what had he been doing in the jitty beside her house?

 ## Chapter 7: Discovered!